> Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Jerusalem

 Bar-Mitzvah at the Four Sepharadic Synagogues

-Situated in the Jewish Quarter of the Old city as well, the complex of the Four Sepharadic synagogues represent the centuries old “Mugrabi” Jewish community of Jerusalem.
-Any one of them could be set for a Sepharadic style Orthodox Bar-Mitzvah Ceremony during the week.
+Situated in the southern part of the Jewish Quarter of the Old city, the complex of the Four Sepharadic synagogues attest to the centuries old “Mugrabi” Jewish community of Jerusalem.
+Any one of them could be set for a Sepharadic style Orthodox Bar-Mitzvah Ceremony, during the week.

 Bar-Mitzvah at the Tower of David Museum